sochubert/sochubert/README.md

 - 🔭 I’m currently working on improving my techskills.
 - 🌱 I’m currently learning javascript and react.
-- 🤔 I’m looking for help with front-end skills.
+- 🤔 I’m looking for help with front-end and iOS skills.
 - 💬 Ask me about anything.
 - 📫 How to reach me: sochubert@gmail.com